pydata/xarray/doc/terminology.rst

         dimension axis as having a name, for example the "x dimension".
 In xarray, a ``DataArray`` object's *dimensions* are its named dimension axes, and the name of the ``i``-th dimension is ``arr.dims[i]``.
-If an array is created without dimensions, the default dimension names are ``dim_0``, ``dim_1``, and so forth.
+If an array is created without dimension names, the default dimension names are ``dim_0``, ``dim_1``, and so forth.

     Coordinate